 In cases with high risk of bleeding or uterine rupture with contractions, the cesarean is typically scheduled several weeks before the due date.
 This is to minimize the risk that the mother will go into labor before the scheduled cesarean.

-Childbirth classes that specialize in cesarean delivery are available.
+Yes, childbirth classes that specialize in cesarean delivery are available.
 They outline care guidelines for mothers and baby care tips and techniques for use during the days and weeks following cesarean delivery.

-Also called the gentle C-section, the family-centered cesarean includes the use of clear draping for the mom to view the delivery and assists the parents with skin-to-skin contact with the baby in the operating room.
+Also called the gentle C-section, the family-centered C-section includes the use of clear draping for the mom to view the delivery and assists the parents with skin-to-skin contact with the baby in the operating room.
 Midwives and doulas may be present to provide support for the mother and family and facilitate the family-centered cesarean.

 These centers are staffed by specialists and subspecialists who collaborate to provide expert care during pregnancy and delivery and have access to advanced technology for complex surgical procedures.
-Brigham, for example, is home to one of few hybrid operating rooms in the New England region, which can be needed in certain complicated deliveries, including accreta.
+The Brigham, for example, is home to one of few hybrid operating rooms in the New England region.
+This hybrid operating room may be needed in certain complicated deliveries, including those affected by placenta accreta.